peachcoke/ubiquitous-succotash/index.md

         </tr>
     </table>
 </p>

-The text for this site was taken from <a href="https://en.wikipedia.org/wiki/Lana_Del_Rey">Lana Del Rey's Wikipedia post.</a>
+   the text for this site was taken from <a href="https://en.wikipedia.org/wiki/Lana_Del_Rey">Lana Del Rey's Wikipedia post</a>

 <!-- this is a comment -->
 </body>
 </html>